Palestine–European Union relations: Position on recognition

+Financial support from the EU

 The Palestinian news agency Maan reported in 2011, citing a senior official at the Palestinian Ministry of Planning, that the PA has received about US$20 billion in donor funds since the peace process began.
 It is estimated that the EU, including individual contributions by its members, has given €10 billion to the Palestinians since the peace process began in 1994.
 Economic assistance to the PA and the Palestinian people constitutes the EU’s highest per capita foreign aid program.
 The current framework for EU engagement with Palestine is the "2017-2020 – Towards a democratic and accountable Palestinian State" which includes annual meetings to assess progress.
+In October 2023, Ursula von der Leyen announced that EU humanitarian aid to Gaza would be tripled.
+In July 2024, the European Commission announced loans and grants of €400 million to the Palestinian Authority as a measure to prevent its financial collapse.